 With the Bentagya, Bentley has just one direct rival for now: the Land Rover Range Rover, in its most opulent Autobiography trim.

 However, there are more competitors in the offing.
-Mercedes will offer a Maybach-trimmed version of its big GLS SUV, alongside its military-grade G-Class, while BMW will also sell a new X7 in the years to come.
-A Rolls-Royce SUV, possibly called Cullinan, is in development, and a high-performance Lamborghini Urus SUV is on its way.
+Mercedes will offer a Maybach-trimmed version of its big GLS SUV, alongside its military-grade G-Class, while BMW will also sell a new X7 in 2019.
+A Rolls-Royce Cullinan SUV has been launched, and a high-performance Lamborghini Urus SUV has as well.

 MORE: Read our 2018 Bentley Bentayga review